 I painted the inside an Alabaster white gloss finish.
-Simply, because it was a white that I had on hand.
-I left the sides to the hutch bare wood, as I like the rustic antique look it adds to the hutch.
+Simply because it was a white that I had on hand.
+I left the sides of the hutch bare wood, as I like the rustic antique look it adds to the hutch.

 I accented the inside with a few vintage blue bottles and simple white dishes that I have thrifted over the years.
 A couple of antique spring floral prints also hang on the side of the blue hutch, and I’ll be able to switch these out seasonally.
 I am going to really enjoy decorating this blue hutch now that the colors are so pleasing to this space!

 As I sit and write this blog post, I am looking directly at the hutch in front of me.
-And seriously wondering if an antique-style wallpaper would be flattering to the back of the hutch or will it be too busy?
+And seriously wondering if an antique-style wallpaper would be flattering to the back of the hutch or if it will be too busy?

 Let me know what you think in the comments section below.